rushiagr/blog-source/markdowns/g-banks-in-india.markdown

 I consider this practice as ugly way of treating customers, and very very unfair, and should be stopped if the banks have any moral sense left in them.
-Perhaps I'll some day use consumer forum (or even a Public Interest Litigation!) to stop this fooling of common people by these banks.
+Perhaps I'll some day use consumer forum (or will I need to file a PIL maybe?) to stop this fooling of common people by these banks.
 For today, I have an excuse that I don't have enough time.

 I am sure these are not the only banks which are below par in customer